anortham/sherpa/src/server-instructions/templates/workflow-specific/refactor-instructions.md

 - **Improves team collaboration** by making code easier to understand
 - **Decreases maintenance costs** by eliminating common sources of confusion

-**Use `next` to progress through your Safe Refactoring phases - you're building code that will be a joy to work with for years to come!**
+**Use `guide` to progress through your Safe Refactoring phases - you're building code that will be a joy to work with for years to come!**